emm-sam/Data-Collection-Pipeline/README.md

 - create EC2 instance
 - download docker within EC2 instance https://www.cyberciti.biz/faq/how-to-install-docker-on-amazon-linux-2/ using these instructions
 - $ aws configure

-terminal commands:
+- change the security input option for RDS database from my IP to any IP4
+-

+	**terminal commands:**
 	> $ docker login

 	to create the docker image (be inside the directory with DOCKERFILE)
 	> $ docker build -t nameimage:tag .
 	> $ docker push username/image:tag

 	once image created and pushed to dockerhub:
 	> $ docker pull emmsam/scraper:latest

 	to create/run the container:

 	> $ docker run --name containername -dit imagename <

 	**-it** runs the file in interactable mode

 	**-d** runs in detached mode (for use on EC2)

-fixes:
-- needed to change the security input option for RDS database from my IP to any IP4

 ## Set up a prometheus container to monitor your scraper
 Steps: